LeoMel123/CockBot/README.md

   - A scuffed music bot

 Obviously the bot token, mongoDB server adress, and the discord IDs have been removed from the code

+(The name is a referring to the animal - the rooster and is an inside joke)